 Ethically sourced products from suppliers can help implement an effective inventory management approach because it sets up businesses for long-term success.
 Having confidence in the performance of suppliers, especially in terms of labor standards, health and safety, the environment, and business ethics, enables retailers not only to gain a good reputation but also avoid costly litigation.

 Use this supplier ethical trade audit checklist to assess current, or even potential, vendors against the SMETA four key pillars.

 While inventory systems come in various forms with different functions, it is generally accepted that there are two major systems for managing inventory: periodic and perpetual.
 The main difference between the periodic inventory system and the perpetual inventory system is how often inventory data gets updated—the former periodically updates inventory, while the latter updates inventory data in real-time.

 With a globalized economy and the ever-increasing growth of international trade, maximizing and monitoring product inventory is a make-or-break situation for retailers.
 Any inconsistency or deficiency can cause unnecessary delays, negatively affecting day-to-day processes and customer satisfaction.

-Gain unprecedented visibility of business operations using the iAuditor Inventory Management System.
-With a holistic approach to inventory management, retailers can streamline inventory-related tasks and more—from creating inventory lists to validating raw materials, work-in-process, and finished goods; from inspecting product inventory and their storage conditions to verifying the performance of retail suppliers.
+Gain unprecedented visibility of business operations using the iAuditor Inventory Management Software.
+With a holistic approach to inventory management, retailers can streamline inventory-related tasks and more—from creating inventory lists to validating raw materials and finished goods; from inspecting product inventory and their storage conditions to verifying the performance of retail suppliers.